The Rough Collie is the same as the Smooth Collie with the exception of coat length.

 She had been brushed a few days before these photos were taken, and as you can see her coat is a totally different texture and almost like cotton wool and that of a sheep.

 Best way to get through the coat is to bath her and get the blaster dryer on her which gets right down to the skin and removes any dead hair.

-The excess hair should be trimmed from the dogs feet so it is flush with the dogs pads with blunt nosed scissors, and around the outline of the dogs paw.
+The excess hair should be trimmed from the dogs feet so it is flush with the dogs pads, some people prefer blunt nosed scissors, and around the outline of the dogs paw.

 Please check eyes and inside of the ears and also the length of the toe nails.
 If these get too long a few good walks on a concrete surface should keep them under control, or if required, they may need to be clipped.
 Keep a close watch on the length of the dew-claws, which can be found just above the foot on the inside of the front legs.